mis à jour

 *general maintenance of the site and care of the vegetation.

-We work together with an enthusiastic, but changing group of volunteers, who use to come every 3rd Sunday of a month.
+We work together with an enthusiastic, but changing group of local volunteers, who use to come every 3rd Sunday of a month.
 That always coincides with the stay of Workaway guests.

 We also work closely with teams from two different universities: